simonwb98/sharkartack/README.md

 &nbsp; &nbsp; &nbsp; &nbsp;![Shark Zones](zones.png "Shark zones")

 ### Modeling shark-food interactions:
-We measured a sharks appetite with a ``hunger`` parameter.
+We measured a sharks appetite with a ``hunger`` parameter $(h)$.
 If an individual has recently eaten, it will be close to 1 and diminish over time with a personalized (i.e. randomized for each shark) decay-rate.
-At every time-step, a shark decides to go for food or not with a probability
+At every time-step, a shark decides to go for food with a probability

+$$\exp(-8h)$$

 ## The Visualization